Dependence of acoustic surface gravity on geometric configuration of matter for axially symmetric background flows in the Schwarzschild metric ~: Acoustic surface gravity ( ) for accreting black hole systems

 where $\chi^\mu$ is the Killing field which is null on the corresponding acoustic horizon.
-In subsequent sections, we will show that the explicit expression for the norm of $\chi^\mu$ can be evaluated in terms of of the values of the corresponding metric elements evaluated on the acoustic horizon and on the value of the specific parameters governing the dynamical state of matter (specific angular momentum parameterizing the degree of rotation of an axisymmetric flow, for example).
+In subsequent sections, we will show that the explicit expression for the norm of $\chi^\mu$ can be evaluated in terms of the values of the background metric elements evaluated on the acoustic horizon and on certain flow parameters.